 The Ulster Cycle is about legends and heroes of Ulaid, eastern Ulster and northern Leinster.
 They are written in manuscripts from the Medieval period but some early stories can be dated the Early Christian period in Ireland.
 Events in the Ulster cycle are to have taken place during the time of Christ with some historians believing the Ulster Cycle to be historical when others believed they were actually purely mythical.

 The most important story of the Ulster cycle was the Táin Bó Cúailnge (Cattle Raid of Cooley).
 The story tells of a war against Ulaid (Ulster) by the queen Connacht Medb Medb and her husband Ailill.
-They set out to steal to steal a stud bull by the name of Donn Cuailnge.
+They set out to steal a stud bull by the name of Donn Cuailnge.

 There is also Deirdre of the Sorrows that tells a story of beauty, lust, and the death of Ireland’s most beautiful woman.

-During the medieval period in Ireland professional poets (bards) would record the history of the family or king they served.
+During the medieval period in Ireland, professional poets (bards) would record the history of the family or king they served.
 They did this in poems mixed with mythological and history resulting in stories that make up the Historical cycle.